CodeGator/CG.Pluralization/README.md

 I created this assembly because I needed a pluralization service that would behave in a predictable manner and work with whatever platform/version I was targeting.

-I changed the namespace for the service to match my assembly, and to prevent confusion, if Microsoft ever releases the service for .NET Core and/or .NET Standard.